Inactive Guest Users: Forgotten External Access Risk

 What happens if this is abused

-• Former vendor retains read access to a SharePoint site containing financial, technical, or client data long after the engagement ended
+• Former vendor retains read access to a SharePoint site containing financial, technical, or client data long after the engagement ended, and their employer shares that access with a new employee

-• Inactive guest account used as a stepping stone by an attacker who wants to appear as a legitimate external user rather than an unknown threat
+• Inactive guest account used as a stepping stone by an attacker who wants to appear as a legitimate external collaborator rather than an unknown threat actor

-• Guest who left a contractor organisation still has access to internal Teams channels used for sensitive discussions
+• Guest who left a contractor organisation still has access to internal Teams channels used for sensitive discussions; their successor at the same contractor inherits the access informally

 When this is expected or acceptable